Personal Support Worker

 - Provide client-centred and client-directed care that is based on ethical principles, sensitive to diverse client and family values, beliefs and needs, and which follows the direction of the plan of care/service plan

-- Establish and maintain helping relationships with clients and their families reflecting open communication, professional boundaries, employer's policies and adhering to confidentiality and privacy legislation
+- Establish and maintain helping relationships with patients, clients, residents and their families reflecting open communication, professional boundaries, employer's policies and adhering to confidentiality and privacy legislation

 - Identify relevant client information using basic assessment and communication skills and report and document findings in accordance with the requirements of employer policies and procedures and all applicable legislation

-- Assist clients across the lifespan with routine activities of daily living by applying basic knowledge of growth and development, common alterations in functioning, disease prevention, health promotion and maintenance, rehabilitation, and restorative care
+- Assist patients, clients and residents across the lifespan with routine activities of daily living by applying basic knowledge of growth and development, common alterations in functioning, disease prevention, health promotion and maintenance, rehabilitation, and restorative care

-- Assist clients with medication in keeping with the direction of the plan of care/service plan and under the direction and monitoring of a regulated health professional or most accountable person and in accordance with all applicable legislation and employer's policies
+- Assist patients, clients and residents with medication in keeping with the direction of the plan of care/service plan and under the direction and monitoring of a regulated health professional or most accountable person and in accordance with all applicable legislation and employer's policies

-- Assist clients who are caring for dependent individuals considering client and family choices, professional boundaries and the direction of the plan of care/service plan
+- Assist patients, clients and residents who are caring for dependent individuals considering client and family choices, professional boundaries and the direction of the plan of care/service plan

 - Identify and report situations of neglect, and potential, alleged or witnessed/actual incidents of abuse, and respond in accordance with all applicable legislation and employer's policies and procedures

-- Assist in the provision of culturally relevant palliative and end-of-life care to clients experiencing life threatening illness and to their families and significant others, from diagnosis through death and bereavement, and in accordance with clients' choices and the plan of care/service plan
+- Assist in the provision of culturally relevant palliative and end-of-life care to patients, clients and residents experiencing life threatening illness and to their families and significant others, from diagnosis through death and bereavement, and in accordance with patients, clients or residents' choices and the plan of care/service plan

-- Use identified approaches and best practices to support positive and safe behaviour in clients experiencing cognitive impairment, mental health challenges and/or responsive behaviours
+- Use identified approaches and best practices to support positive and safe behaviour in patients, clients and residents experiencing cognitive impairment, mental health challenges and/or responsive behaviours

 - Personal support worker